 As one of the busiest areas in one of the buzziest cities in the world, it seems right to kick your day off in Hong Kong’s Central district with an excellent breakfast.
 Whether you’re looking for a grab-and-go coffee, a breakfast of champions, some healthy fare or a traditional, Hong-Kong-style start to your day, there’s plenty out there for every taste and budget.
-Here are the breakfast places in Hong Kong that get the Hive Life team up and out of bed each morning.
+Here’s our pick of the best breakfast places in Hong Kong.

 Address: 151-155 Hollywood Rd, Tai Ping Shan